Create Role Description

 Personal Attributes Manage Self

-• Show commitment to achieving challenging goals
+• Commit to achieving challenging goals

 Adept